sdb-cloud-ops/monitoring/README.md

 ### Click on a dashboard to try it out!

-> Now we have installed a monitoring stack consisting of Prometheus, Grafana, Loki, and FluentBit
+> Now we have installed a monitoring stack consisting of Prometheus and Grafana Loki